kubb-labs/kubb/docs/guide/tutorial/templates.md

 The following component will use the props of the template `React.ComponentProps<typeof Client.templates.default>` and return based on those props a function `axios.get`.

 Here we also need to add a new import and for that we use `File.Import`.
-For the other props we just pass them through(JSDoc, params, ...).
+For the other props, we just pass them(JSDoc, params, ...).

 ::: code-group